Kurento/kurento/source/tutorials/js/tutorial-4-one2one.old.rst

 .. todo:: Update dependencies (KWS cannot be present anymore) in the entire document

-The most relevant part of this demo can be foun on `softphonePubnub.js <https://github.com/Kurento/kws-tutorial/blob/master/PubNub/softphonePubnub.js>`_.
+The most relevant part of this demo can be found on `softphonePubnub.js <https://github.com/Kurento/kws-tutorial/blob/master/PubNub/softphonePubnub.js>`_.
 In this library we can found the PubNub publish/subscribe procedure (``SoftphonePubnub`` class), the incoming call logic (``onIncomingCall``